Burglary: Wisconsin

-In Wisconsin, burglary is committed by one who forcibly enters a building without permission and with intent to steal or to commit another felony.
-Burglary may also be committed by entry to a locked truck, car or trailer or a ship.
+In Wisconsin, burglary is committed by one who enters a building without permission and with intent to steal or to commit another felony.
+Burglary may also be committed by entry to a locked truck, car, trailer, motor home, or a ship.
 The crime of burglary is treated as being more serious if the burglar is armed with a dangerous weapon when the burglary is committed or arms him/herself during the commission of the burglary.

 Protection against burglars

 Protection of property against burglars can include defenses such as anti-climb paint, safety and security window film, lock and key, and burglar alarms.
 Dogs of any size can warn residents through loud barking, with larger dogs or multiple medium-to-small dogs posing a threat of severe injury to an intruder.
 Self-defense is also an option in some jurisdictions.

 Statistics

 Classifications

 The March 2015 version (1.0) of the International Classification of Crime for Statistical Purposes (ICCS) classifies burglary under section 0501, a subsection of section 05 "Act against property only" (Category 05 at level 1).

 In the US, the FBI Uniform Crime Reports classify burglary as a distinct Part 1 index crime.

 The Australian and New Zealand Standard Offence Classification (ANZSOC) has a separate top level division (Division 07) for "Unlawful entry with intent/burglary, break and enter".